Diyanzargar/SQL/task2/readme.md

 # 🎓 University Management System - SQL Project

 This project simulates a **University Management System** using SQL.
-It includes a robust database schema design, various data manipulation practices, and the use of real-world constraints and relationships that reflect how a university operates.
+It includes a robust database schema design, various data manipulation practices, and the use of real-world constraints and relationships that reflect how a university operates the database structure is from task 1.

 ---